X-Projetion/Admin-Finder-Tool/README.md

 # Macro Function
 The function of the macro tag is to retrieve the path from the URL.
 Like https://sub.localhost.com the macro will take part of the subdomain URL which will later be used to find the path or admin login or admin login page.

+# how to use it

+- apt install python3
+- pip install requests
+- python3 find.py

+and enter the complete URL such as https://web.localhost.com/ must use [/] at the end of the url.